Back Pain – Bulging/Herniated Discs – Sciatic Pain

 When we talk about back pain, bulging discs, etc., we are speaking specifically about the spine.
 The spine is the central component of our skeletal system and it is what gives our bodies the freedom of movement to bend and twist.

 The spine is made up of 24 individual bones that are stacked on top of each other with a disc in between.
 It starts immediately below the skull and extends to and connects with the pelvis.
-It is beautifully designed to allow mobility and protection, lightweight yet very strong.
+It is beautifully designed to allow mobility and protection, lightweight, yet very strong.
+One of the main purposes of the spine is to protect the spinal cord.

 A perfect example is a reflex.
 If you have ever placed your hand on something hot or sharp, the first thing you did was pull your hand away even before you know what had happened.
 Reflexes are hardwired into our nervous system to protect us from harm that may affect us before we have a chance to think about how to act.